 Internalized Transphobia Test

-This internalized transphobia test, developed by Rebecca E. Swinburne and her colleagues at the University of Kansas, seeks to measure internalized transphobia (that is, discomfort with one's transgender identity as a result of internalizing society's normative gender expectations).
+This internalized transphobia test, developed by Michael H. Miner and his colleagues at the University of Minnesota, seeks to measure internalized transphobia (that is, discomfort with one's transgender identity as a result of internalizing society's normative gender expectations).
 As such, the test is meant for individuals who are transgender.

 In their research, Swinburne and colleagues found that the test exhibited excellent internal consistency and test-retest reliability.